 Humans have always carried plants and animals from their countries of origin to new homes in far-away places.
 For North America, this transport sped up during the 17th century with trans-oceanic commerce, and it continues today.
 In most instances, those plants and animals introduced to new habitats provided food, clothing, medicine and a touch of beauty from home for colonists, explorers and merchants.
 These introduced species survived because they were tended and cared for in their new surroundings.
 Many more recent introductions were accidental, hitching a ride in packing material, bilge water or on international cargo.
 In the last fifty years, we have recognized that some of these introduced species can become problematic in their new surroundings.

-Of those, 10%, or 1 in a 1000, of exotic, established species become invasive.
+Of those, 10%, or 1 in 10, of exotic, established species become invasive.
 Roughly 10% of introduced plant species escape cultivation or city docks or pastures into natural areas and survive on their own.
 Of those, about 10% thrive and become established.
-Of those, 10%, or 1 in a 1000, of exotic, established species become invasive.Of those, 10%, or 1 in a 1000, of introduced species do so well that they begin to compete with the native species already present.
+Of those, 10%, or 1 in 10, of exotic, established species become invasive.Of those, 10%, or 1 in 10, of introduced species do so well that they begin to compete with the native species already present.
 For introduced animals, the percentages are higher.
 These introduced species, released from the pressure of the predators and diseases that might have kept them in check within their home ranges, can spread out of control -- Zebra mussels provide one startling example of this.
 Sometimes this release from predation allows introduced species to focus energy on reproduction and spread rather than on defending themselves; kudzu displays this behavior.
 They can undergo genetic changes in response to their new environments.
 They outgrow and outspread and outcompete native flora and fauna.
 In short, they became invasive.

 Invasive species can cause damage that far outweighs their numbers.
 They can be mammals, birds, insects, reptiles, fish or shellfish, plants, viruses, fungi – any type of living organism.
 They can have major effects on natural habitats and native species.
 In the U.S., 45% of species listed as rare, threatened or endangered are listed as such in part due to invasive species.
 It often takes years before an introduced, escaped species begins to reproduce and spread to become invasive, an interval referred to as lag time.
 Once recognized, an invasive species can be present in such numbers that it is hugely expensive, or even impossible, to eradicate.
 Habitat managers must then settle for minimizing the invader’s negative impacts by reducing its numbers or containing its geographical range.